Starboard urges HR services provider Insperity to explore sale

 Stadium Capital Management, which had about a 9 percent stake in Insperity in April, said last year that the company was “substantially undervalued”.

-Separately, Starboard also called for office-supply chains Staples Inc and Office Depot Inc to merge on Tuesday, saying a combined company would lead to greater savings.
+Separately, Starboard also called for office-supply chains Staples Inc SPLS.O and Office Depot Inc (ODP.O) to merge on Tuesday, saying a combined company would lead to greater savings.

-Earlier this month, the investor also reiterated that Yahoo Inc should consider a merger with AOL Inc.
+Earlier this month, the investor also reiterated that Yahoo Inc YHOO.O should consider a merger with AOL Inc AOL.N.

 Insperity, whose shares closed at $36.34 on the New York Stock Exchange on Tuesday, has a market cap of about $920.6 million, according to Thomson Reuters data.